Zuiyo-maru carcass: Basking shark

-A team of Japanese scientists, Tadayoshi Sasaki and Shigeru Kimura from the Tokyo University of Marine Science and Technology, Ikuo Obata from the National Museum of Nature and Science, and Toshio Ikuya from the Atmosphere and Ocean Research Institute at the University of Tokyo, jointly concluded, while the identity of the carcass could not be determined with certainty, the carcass was most likely that of a basking shark or closely related species.
+A team of Japanese scientists, Tadayoshi Sasaki and Shigeru Kimura from the Tokyo University of Marine Science and Technology, Ikuo Obata from the National Museum of Nature and Science, and Toshio Ikuya from the Atmosphere and Ocean Research Institute at the University of Tokyo, concluded jointly that, while the identity of the carcass could not be determined with certainty, the carcass was most likely that of a basking shark or some species closely related.

 On July 28, 1977, the Zuiyō Maru carcass was commented upon in the international science magazine New Scientist.
 A scientist from the Natural History Museum in London had the same opinion as Bjerring and Persson, that the remains were not from a plesiosaur.
 The decomposition pattern of a basking shark, whose spine and brain case is relatively highly calcified for a cartilaginous fish, can be expected to produce a similar shape to a plesiosaur; the first parts that fall off during decomposition are the lower jaw, the gill area, and the dorsal and caudal fins.
 Of the view that the carcass was explained as a plesiosaur, Sjögren concluded, "it was the infamous old 'Stronsay Beast' that once again haunted like on innumerable other occasions.
 The scholars in Japan went into the same easy trap as the Scottish naturalists did in the 19th century."

+The identity as a basking shark was further supported by the proportions given by Michihiko Yano when he measured the carcass before it was put back to sea.
+His dimensions giving a much longer tail than neck, proportions of the hind and forward fins, and size of the "head" do not closely correspond to any known plesiosaur or pliosaur, but did perfectly match the expected body dimensions for a very large basking shark.
+Closer review of the photographs taken of the carcass also do show the presence of a dorsal fin, which was speculated to have been overlooked due to decomposition.
+The cartilaginous fibers visible in the fin are only found in fish and are unknown in any tetrapod.

 In popular culture

+Despite multiple investigations concluding that the carcass pulled up by the Zuiyo-maru was probably the remains of a large shark, most appearances in popular fiction either neglect to state this fact and instead either leave the identity ambiguous, or ignore it in favor of declaring the remains that of a genuine plesiosaur.